basf/metis-backend/README.md

 - Postgres database(s) can be seen with `/data/pg/bin/psql -U postgres -l`
 - RabbitMQ is controlled with `rabbitmqctl status`

+## Run in containers

+This is an experimental feature intended primarily for development and testing.

+It is assumed that you have the `metis-backend`, `metis-bff`, and `metis-gui` repositories cloned on the same level.
+Also, you need `docker` and `docker-compose` (or `podman` and `podman-compose`) installed.

+Now, you can run `docker-compose up` (`podman-compose up`) in `metis-backend` directory.
+This should start all dependencies and services.

+`metis-gui` should be available at `http://localhost:10000/`

+`metis-bff` shoult be available at `http://localhost:10000/api`

 ## License